caylawright/TwitterAppPart2/README.md

 The following **optional** features are implemented:

-- [X ] User can **click a link within a tweet body** on tweet details view.
+- [X] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
-- [X ] User can **select "reply" from detail view to respond to a tweet**
+- [X] User can **select "reply" from detail view to respond to a tweet**
   - [ ] User that wrote the original tweet is **automatically "@" replied in compose**
-- [ ] User can move the "Compose" action to a FloatingActionButton instead of on the AppBar.
+- [X] User can move the "Compose" action to a FloatingActionButton instead of on the AppBar.
 - [ ] Compose tweet functionality is build using modal overlay
 - [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.org/android/Using-Parceler).
 - [ ] User can **open the twitter app offline and see last loaded tweets**.
 Persisted in SQLite tweets are refreshed on every application launch.
 While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.